jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 2 Compilers, Layout and Threads.md

 ​	The community wisdom is that `-O2` is considered a "safe" start and is a very commonly used optimization option, and was the first option I tried.
 So, how did our two examples from the previous article performed with this flag?

-- The naïve implementation came down from $\sim 190\ \mbox{s}$ to around $\sim 53\ \mbox{s}$ , representing an speedup of around $3.4 \times$ !
+- The naïve implementation came down from $\sim 180\ \mbox{s}$ to around $\sim 53\ \mbox{s}$ , representing an speedup of around $3.4 \times$ !
-- The Fast Neighbor Search implementation came down from $\sim 3.5\ \mbox{s}$ to around $\sim 1.59\ \mbox{s}$, also representing a $\sim 2.2\times$ speedup!
+- The Cell Linked List implementation came down from $\sim 3.5\ \mbox{s}$ to around $\sim 1.59\ \mbox{s}$, also representing a $\sim 2.2\times$ speedup!

 ​	Therefore, by just adding 3 characters to the Makefile, we were able to gain over a ${\mathbf 3\times}$ speedup over the simple compilation without modifying any of the existing code (Time to call the mechanic to complain).

 ​	The main lesson we gain from this is: **Knowing how to use the compiler matter** .

 ​	Now, how does our code perform by using `-O3`?
-The naive version did not perform any better, staying $\sim 50\ \mbox{s}$ , nor did the fast neighbor search version.
+The naive version did not perform any better, staying $\sim 50\ \mbox{s}$ , nor did the Cell Linked List version.
 This means that, though somewhat automated, using the compiler to speedup code is not a fully automatic endeavor, and a fair share of the rest of this series will be dedicated to structure your code in ways that make it **easier** for the compiler to optimize the code.
 Though this is not hassle free, if it is done soon enough in the development process it can be fairly painless, though adapting it afterwards can be a headache in many cases.

 ## Data Layout : Array of Structs vs Struct of Arrays